pybricks/pybricks-micropython/doc/source/startinstall.rst

 1. Download the `EV3 MicroPython microSD card image <.>`_ and save it in a convenient location.
 This file is approximately 360 MB.
 Do **not** open or unzip the file.
 2. Download and install a microSD card flashing tool such as `Etcher <https://www.balena.io/etcher/>`_.
 3. Insert the microSD card into your computer or card reader.
 4. Launch the flashing tool and follow the steps on your screen to install the file you have just downloaded.
-If you use Etcher, you can follow the instructions in the diagram below:
+If you use Etcher, you can follow the instructions below, as shown in :numref:`fig_etcher`.

     a.
 Select the EV3 MicroPython microSD card image file you have just downloaded.
     b.
 Select your microSD card.
 Make sure that the device and size correspond to your microSD card.
     c.
 Start the flashing process.
 This may take several minutes.
 Do not remove the card until the flashing process is complete.

+.. _fig_etcher:

 .. figure:: images/etcher.png
    :width: 85 %